Foster caring is a fabulous and rewarding way to share your love, help a fur-friend heal and socialise them in preparation for adoption.

 THESE BEAUTIES ARE ALL LOOKING FOR A PART TIME PAW’RENT WHILST THEY WAIT TO MEET THEIR FOREVER HUMAN!

 A Part Time Paw’rent™ is a long term foster carer for a dog we choose to suit your lifestyle and housing arrangement.
 We do allow a 2 week trial to be sure you and your canine foster kid are compatible.

 - A commitment of at least 2 – 12 months.
 If you want to commit to less time then please see our foster care program which is 4-8 week commitment.

 - Dogs can range from 6 months to 12 years old.
 Small to large size.

 - Based on your experience, housing and available time to care for a dog we will match the dog we think is best.
 Please understand there may not be a ‘choice’ as all our dogs need a home.

 - No medical costs to you for pre-exisiting illness’ however if there is an accident or incident during their stay you will be liable for the cost.
 If we are able to get a discount on the procedures we will try.

 - You are required to provide food which costs less than RP100,000 (AU$10) a week for an adult, a safe and happy home plus love, cuddles and time for these fur-babes to be ready for adoption.

 - If you go on holidays you must inform our team and arrange boarding or care for the dog at your cost.

-- Part Time Paw’renting™ will not exceed 12 months.
+- A Part Time Paw’rent™ will not exceed 12 months.
 If you would like to proceed past the 12 months you will be required to go through the adoption process.